 Zinc deficiencies interfere with the action of hemoglobin.
 If you get enough zinc, you will breathe better when you exercise.
 This doesn't mean that if you get more and more zinc you will have more and more exercise capacity.
 It just means that you need to avoid zinc deficiency.
 Generally, if you take a zinc supplement and you don't notice an aftertaste, you probably need it.
 However, because zinc interferes with your body's ability to absorb copper, don't take more than 30 mg a day on a regular basis, and take 1 to 3 mg of copper along with your zinc supplement.

 The important thing to remember is that almost any level of exercise helps your body to make the red blood cells it needs to carry oxygen through your bloodstream.
 The more you exercise, the more your body will use the iron in your diet and supplements .
-If you are not capable of high-intensity exercise, that's OK, slow and steady exercise is enough to stimulate your body to produce more of the red blood cells it needs.
+If you are not capable of high-intensity exercise, do not worry.
+That is OK, as slow and steady exercise is enough to stimulate your body to produce more of the red blood cells it needs.